 The fact of the matter is that whatever we do, the situation gets worse.
-The more elaborate the countermeasures, the more complicated the problems become.
+The more elaborate the counter measures, the more complicated the problems become.

-Suppose a pipe were laid across Shikoku and water were pumped up from the Pacific and poured into the Inland Sea.
+Suppose a pipe was laid across Shikoku and water were pumped up from the Pacific and poured into the Inland Sea.
 Let us say that this may possibly clean up the Inland Sea.
 But where is the electric power going to come from to run the factory which will manufacture the steel pipe, and how about the power required to pump the water up?
 A nuclear power plant would become necessary.
-To construct such a system, concrete and all the various materials must be assembled, and a uranium processing center built as well.
-When solutions develop in this way, they only sow the seeds for second- and third-generation pollution problems which will be more difficult than the previous ones, and more widespread.
+To construct such a system, concrete and all the various materials must be assembled, and a uranium - processing centre built as well.
+When solutions develop in this way, they only sow the seeds for second- and third-generation pollution problems that will he more difficult than the previous ones, and more widespread.

 It is like the case of the greedy farmer who opens the irrigation inlet too wide and lets the water come rushing into his rice paddy.
 A crack develops and the ridge crumbles away.
 At this point reinforcement work becomes necessary.
 The walls are strengthened and the irrigation channel enlarged.
 The increased volume of water only increases the potential danger, and the next time the ridge weakens, even greater effort will be required for reconstruction.
 When a decision is made to cope with the symptoms of a problem, it is generally assumed that the corrective measures will solve the problem itself.
 They seldom do.
 Engineers cannot seem to get this through their heads.
 These countermeasures are all based on too narrow a definition of what is wrong.
 Human measures and countermeasures proceed from limited scientific truth and judgment.
-A true solution can never come about in this way
+A true solution can never come about in this way (By "limited scientific truth and judgment", Mr. Fukuoka is referring to the world as perceived and constructed by the human intellect.
+He considers this perception to be limited to a framework defined by its own assumptions.).